Djokovic ruling fits with Australia's tough immigration line - NewsBreak

 The “White Australia” policy continued for decades before the last remnants were eliminated in the 1970s.

-When Gamboa was discharged from the army, he planned to live in Australia, but authorities denied him permanent residence and he was forced to leave.
-The case provoked outrage in the Philippines and a major diplomatic riff.
-Gamboa eventually was allowed to settle in Australia in 1952.
+His case provoked outrage in the Philippines and caused a major diplomatic rift with Australia.
+He eventually was allowed to settle in Australia in 1952.

-Almost half a century later, Australia put in place the “Pacific Solution.”
-Under the 2001 policy, asylum-seekers who attempted to reach Australia by boat were sent to detention centers in Papua New Guinea or Nauru, rather than being allowed to stay on the Australian mainland.
+In 2001 Australia put in place the “Pacific Solution” in which asylum seekers who attempted to reach Australia by boat were sent to detention centers in Papua New Guinea or Nauru, rather than being allowed to stay on the Australian mainland.

 Hundreds of asylum-seekers were housed on the islands until the numbers were reduced in recent years.
 Scores still remain.